 MIT Technology Review.

-I worked on this project with Stuart Schechter at Microsoft Research.
+project I worked on with Stuart Schechter at Microsoft Research.

 It has also been picked up by several news sites, including